raspberrypilearning/xai-challenge-image-classfier/en/step_3.md

 --- collapse ---
 ---
-title: Adding training images with drag & drop
+title: Add training images with drag & drop
 ---

 To 'drag and drop' images into your classes easily, you can set up the windows on your screen side-by-side by clicking on and dragging the tab you are working on to one side of the screen: